mattneary/Tarpits-Abstraction/render/posts/Simulate.md

 \end{align*}
 </div>

 The above definition makes the value of the gate a method as well.
 The getter then applies the `value` method to the `get`-wrapped values of the two input components.
 The relation tying together these input components is passed as the first argument to the `fn-gate` constructor.
+This is to say that when getting the value of an `fn-gate`, the values upon which it depends will be gotten as well in a sort of cascading dependency.
+These dependencies will then be assessed based on the function specific to that instance of `fn-gate`, maybe logical or, for example.

 We now define, in turn, children of the `fn-gate` constructor easily as follows.

 <div>
 \begin{align*}